-The principle under the Swiss Criminal Procedure Code is that documents used in communications between a person (ie, the charged person, a victim or a witness) and its attorney cannot be seized, regardless of where these documents are located.
-This protection does not, however, apply if the attorney is accused of an offence in the proceeding (see question 7).
+The principle under the Swiss Criminal Procedure Code is that documents used in communications between a person (ie, the charged person, a victim or a witness) and its attorney cannot be seized, regardless of where these documents are located provided that the communications relate to the attorney's typical activity.
+In recent leading case law (SSC, decision No. 1B\333/2020, 22 June 2021), the Swiss Supreme Court (SSC) specified that in criminal proceedings, communications between the accused party and his/her lawyer are protected by attorney-client privilege and may not be seized, irrespective of where such lawyer is admitted to practise (article 264, paragraph 1, letter c of the Swiss Criminal Procedure Code).
+However, the SSC held that communications between a third party (eg, the person suffering harm or a witness) and non-Swiss/EU/EFTA lawyers are not protected from seizure by attorney-client privilege (article 264, paragraph 1, letter d of the Swiss Criminal Procedure Code).
+Further, the protection does not apply if the attorney is accused of an offence in the proceeding (see question 7).
 When the person targeted by the seizure challenges it, the procedure to be followed is the one described above regarding the sealing.

-In civil proceedings, both the clients and their attorneys are entitled to invoke privilege to refuse to collaborate to the discovery request in relation to the privileged documents they hold.
+In civil proceedings, both the clients and their attorneys are entitled to invoke privilege to refuse to collaborate with the discovery request in relation to the privileged documents they hold.

-29 Describe the choice-of-law rules applied by your courts to determine which country's privilege laws apply.
+29. Describe the choice-of-law rules applied by your courts to determine which country's privilege laws apply.
 To what extent does your country recognise the validity of choice-of-law provisions in contracts, particularly as they apply to privilege?